 Buyers aren't likely to walk away from purchasing your home simply because they read that a dog barks, or early-morning trash collection cause an occasional disturbance, but they will get upset if those nuisances have not been disclosed.

 Remember to initial and sign page 2 of the transfer disclosure statement.

 Agent's Inspection Disclosure

 If you are represented by a real estate agent, your listing agent will complete the agent's inspection disclosure.
 A buyer's agent will complete a separate section.
-Under no circumstances should an agent ever check the box that says there are no items for disclosure.
+Under no circumstance should an agent ever check the box that says there are no items for disclosure.
 There are always items to disclose.

 Agents are often advised not to diagnose the problem or deficiency, but they should state it in simple terms.
 For example, if there are black spots in a shower, the agent does not know for certain whether it is mold, and therefore, it should be disclosed as black spots.

 Note that real estate agents should only disclose what they observe.
 Agents are required by law to walk through the property and note everything they see, even if it's just a crack in the sidewalk.

 Sellers sign page 9.
 Listing and buyer agents sign page 9.
 Buyers initial and sign the receipt.

 Additional Disclosure Forms

 The California Disclosure form contains several parts that are specific to particular areas of the state and might not need to be completed by all sellers.
 Such items include the local option transfer statement; the natural hazard disclosure for flood, fire, earthquake fault, and wildland zones; and the notice of the levying of special taxes.